Last updated by at .

 I received a complimentary product for review purposes.
 All thoughts and opinions expressed here are strictly my own.

-Hipkiddo Intelligently Hip Cloth Diapers (GIVEAWAY!!!)
+Hipkiddo Intelligently Hip Cloth Diapers

 There tend to be 3 complaints that cloth diapering parents consistently have about using fluff instead of disposables.